ophub/luci-app-amlogic/README.md

 - Set file system type: Configures the file system type for the shared partition (/mnt/mmcblk*p4) during OpenWrt installation (default: ext4).
 This setting only applies to fresh OpenWrt installations and will not alter the file system type of the existing shared partition during kernel or firmware updates.

-### Default Settings Explanation
+### Default Settings Description

-- The default OpenWrt firmware ([Plugin Full Version](https://github.com/breakingbadboy/OpenWrt/releases/tag/ARMv8) | [Selected Plugins Mini Version](https://github.com/breakingbadboy/OpenWrt/releases/tag/armv8_mini) | [Flippy Shared Version](https://github.com/breakingbadboy/OpenWrt/releases/tag/flippy_openwrt)) and [Kernel](https://github.com/breakingbadboy/OpenWrt/releases/tag/kernel_stable) download service are provided by [breakingbadboy](https://github.com/breakingbadboy/OpenWrt), an active and dedicated manager in the Flippy community who is well-versed in OpenWrt compilation and proficient in the installation and usage of the various box series supported by `Flippy`.
-For questions regarding OpenWrt compilation and usage, you can seek assistance in the community or provide feedback on his GitHub page.
+- The default OpenWrt firmware download service for this plugin ( [Comprehensive Version](https://github.com/breakingbadboy/OpenWrt/releases/tag/ARMv8) | [Mini Version](https://github.com/breakingbadboy/OpenWrt/releases/tag/armv8_mini) | [Flippy Shared Version](https://github.com/breakingbadboy/OpenWrt/releases/tag/flippy_openwrt) ) is supported by [breakingbadboy](https://github.com/breakingbadboy/OpenWrt).
+He is a core maintainer in the Flippy community, highly experienced in OpenWrt compilation, and proficient in the installation and configuration of various ARM devices.
+If you encounter any issues during OpenWrt compilation or usage, feel free to consult the community or submit feedback on his GitHub page.

+- The default OpenWrt kernel for the plugin is provided by [https://github.com/ophub/kernel](https://github.com/ophub/kernel).
+Among them, kernels under the [kernel_flippy](https://github.com/ophub/kernel/releases/tag/kernel_flippy) tag are stable mainline kernels compiled and shared by developer [flippy](https://github.com/unifreq).
+For the [kernel_rk3588](https://github.com/ophub/kernel/releases/tag/kernel_rk3588) and [kernel_rk35xx](https://github.com/ophub/kernel/releases/tag/kernel_rk35xx) tags, kernels with `flippy` in their names are Rockchip-specific kernels provided by the same developer, while the rest are compiled by [ophub/kernel](https://github.com/ophub/kernel).
+Kernels under the [kernel_stable](https://github.com/ophub/kernel/releases/tag/kernel_stable) tag are stable mainline kernels compiled by [ophub/kernel](https://github.com/ophub/kernel), and [kernel_h6](https://github.com/ophub/kernel/releases/tag/kernel_h6) is the dedicated kernel for Allwinner `H6 (TQC-A01)` devices.

-- Kernels will be deprecated after their update cycle ends.
-You can select `any other version` of the kernel in the `Plugin Settings`.
-Some kernel versions may not have corresponding complete firmware.
-In such cases, you can change the kernel branch in the `Plugin Settings` and select the appropriate version branch from the download repository.
+- Kernels will be deprecated once they reach the end of their lifecycle (EOL).
+When this occurs, you can select an alternative supported kernel version in the `Plugin Settings` to continue using the service.
+If certain kernel versions lack a corresponding complete firmware, you can also change the kernel branch in the `Plugin Settings` to match an available version from the download source.

 ## Plugin User Instructions